jug6ernaut/CrashWoodpecker/README.md

 </application>
 ```

-**That is all!** CrashWoodpecker will automatically show an Activity when your app crash with uncaught exceptions in your debug build.
+**That is all!** CrashWoodpecker will automatically show an Activity when your app crash with uncaught exceptions including new thread exceptions in your debug build.

 ## TODO